vandabarata/ES1-2019-EIPL-81/README.md

     * An add button (to add new rules)
     * A button labeled "Check quality"

+* If the user clicks on the "Add" button, a rule edition frame opens in 'Basic Mode'.
+This mode was made to make it easier for users to add simple rules from scratch.
+There is also an 'Advanced Mode' available, if the user wants to create a more complex rule.
+* If the user clicks on the "Edit" button, the rule edition frame will open in 'Advanced Mode' with the content of the selected rule.
 * When the user clicks on "Check quality", our tool will then go through every single rule and calculate the relevant metrics and results for each one.
 * This will open a new window with the rules' results, as well as the stats for DCI, DII, ADCI, ADII for the default rules.

 ![Missing Features](https://img.shields.io/badge/Project-Missing%20features-red?style=for-the-badge&logo=read-the-docs)